Why Deuteronomy Cancels Some Debts and Keeps Others

 When you peel back the policy, two truths shine through: mercy and sovereignty.

 Mercy is obvious.
 God refuses to let His people perpetuate cycles of poverty.
 The poor, the widow, the orphan—the people most likely to owe money—get a restart every seven years.
-This isn’t random benevolence; it’s structural compassion.
-Jubilee is mercy with a calendar reminder.
+Jubilee is mercy and compassion built into the calendar.

 So the boundary teaches both dependence and discipline: be generous where God rules directly; be wise where you represent Him to the world.